ethereum/portal-network-specs/state-network.md

 Our DHT will be an overlay network on the existing [Discovery V5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) network.

-The identifier `portal-state` will be used as the `protocol_id` for TALKREQ and TALKRESP messages.
+The identifier `portal-state` will be used as the `protocol_id` for TALKREQ and TALKRESP messages from the base discovery v5 protocol.

-Nodes **must** support the `utp` Discovery v5 protocol to facilitate transmission of merkle proofs which will in most cases exceed the UDP packet size.
+Nodes **must** support the `utp` Discovery v5 sub-protocol to facilitate transmission of merkle proofs which will in most cases exceed the UDP packet size.

 We use a custom distance function defined below.

 We use the same routing table structure as the core protocol.
 The routing table must use the custom distance function defined below.

+A separate instance of the routing table must be maintained for the state network, independent of the base routing table managed by the base discovery v5 protocol, only containing nodes that support the `portal-state` sub-protocol.
+We refer to this as the *"overlay routing table"*.

+We use custom PING/PONG/FINDNODES/NODES messages which are transmitted over the TALKREQ/TALKRESP messages from the base discovery v5 protocol.

-We use the same PING/PONG/FINDNODES/NODES messaging rules as the core protocol.
+We use the same PING/PONG/FINDNODES/NODES rules from base discovery v5 protocol for management of the overlay routing table.

 ### Content Keys and Content IDs

+Content keys are used to request a specific package of data from a peer.
+Content IDs are used to identify the location in the network where the content is located.

 The network supports the following schemes for addressing different types of content.